SyncfusionExamples/How-to-scroll-vertically-by-less-than-a-full-row-in-a-WPF-DataGrid/README.md

-# How to scroll vertically by less than a full row in a WPF DataGrid (SfDataGrid)
+# How to scroll vertically by less than a full row in a WPF DataGrid?

-In [WPF DataGrid](https://www.syncfusion.com/wpf-controls/datagrid) (SfDataGrid), vertical scrolling moves one full row at a time.
-You can modify this behavior to scroll by your preferred units by adjusting the vertical offset  in the [ScrollChanged](https://learn.microsoft.com/en-us/dotnet/api/system.windows.controls.scrollviewer.scrollchanged?view=netframework-4.7.2) event.
+In [WPF DataGrid](https://www.syncfusion.com/wpf-controls/datagrid) (SfDataGrid), vertical scrolling by default advances one full row at a time.
+This behavior can be customized to scroll by specific units by adjusting the vertical offset within the `ScrollChanged` event.

-**Code snippet to scroll vertically by less than a full row:**

  ```csharp
 sfDataGrid.Loaded += OnLoaded;